PhilipQuirke/SkyCombAnalystHelp/UserInterface.md

 You can select the set of legs to process by clicking (select), ctrl-clicking (deselect), and shift-clicking (add) on the Leg buttons.
 You must select a contiguous range of legs like "B" to "N" - you can't deselect a leg to give a hole in the middle of the range.

-Click "Save" to save all settings to the [DataStore](./DataStore.md)

 ## Step 4: Start Run